Shylock: Notable portrayals

 Notable actors who have portrayed Shylock include Richard Burbage in the 16th century, Charles Macklin in 1741, Edmund Kean in 1814, William Charles Macready in 1840, Edwin Booth in 1861, Henry Irving in 1880, George Arliss in 1928, and John Gielgud in 1937.
 Under Nazi rule in 1943, the Vienna Burgtheater presented a notoriously extreme production of The Merchant of Venice with Werner Krauss as an evil Shylock.

 After World War II, productions were sometimes featured on TV and in film as well as on stage, such as Laurence Olivier at the Royal National Theatre in 1972 and on TV in 1973, and Patrick Stewart in 1965 at the Theatre Royal, Bristol and 1978.
 In addition, Stewart developed a one-man show Shylock: Shakespeare's Alien and produced it while acting in the role in 1987 and 2001.
 Dustin Hoffman added an almost comedic shade to the role when he appeared as Shylock in a 1989 production at New York’s 46th Street Theater.
 Al Pacino acted as Shylock in a 2004 feature film version as well as in Central Park in 2010.
 F. Murray Abraham played this character at the Royal Shakespeare Company in 2006.
 In 2015 and 2016, David Serero played Shylock in New York at the Center for Jewish History.
-Jonathan Pryce played the role in the Globe theatre in the summer of 2015.
-This was followed by a touring production in 2016.
-Pryce's daughter performs the role of Jessica (Shylock's daughter) in the production.
+In 2016, as part of the 500 year anniversary of the Venetian Ghetto, which converged with the 400 year anniversary of Shakespeare's death, The Merchant of Venice was performed in the ghetto main square by the Compagnia de' Colombari.
+Shylock was played by five actors, four men and a woman.